 As necessary, get in contact with a representative of your union and inform them of the incident and your injuries.

-As soon as possible after your injuries, consult with an experienced attorney, who can help ensure that your rights are protected at all stages of your FELA claim.
-It’s especially important that you meet with an attorney before the railroad company holds any type of hearing regarding safety and liability issues arising from the incident, as these proceedings can seriously affect your case.
-A great first step is to have an attorney with FELA claim experience do a free evaluation of your case.
+As soon as possible after your injuries, it's important to consult with an experienced attorney, who can help ensure that your rights are protected at all stages of your FELA claim.
+It’s especially critical to meet with an attorney before the railroad company holds any hearing regarding safety and liability issues arising from the incident, as these proceedings can seriously affect your case.
+A great first step is to have an attorney with FELA claim experience to evaluate the facts of your case.
+Get in touch with an experienced attorney near you today.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.